Create a group

 --dst-port <port_range>

-— server ports from which traffic is allowed to be sent.
+— server ports from which it is allowed to send traffic.
 Parameter<port_range>

 ,udp